Fort McCoy’s brigade headquarters construction project now 80 percent complete as October ‘23 begins; work remains on track

 |Downloads:

-This work, Fort McCoy’s brigade headquarters construction project now 80 percent complete as October ‘23 begins; work remains on track [Image 71 of 71], by Scott Sturkol, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort McCoy’s brigade headquarters construction project now 80 percent complete as October ‘23 begins; work remains on track, by Scott Sturkol, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Fort McCoy’s brigade headquarters construction project now 80 percent complete as October ‘23 begins; work remains on track

 LEAVE A COMMENT